-(Update: As of December 2022, the Cliff Walk had re-opened, following a September 2022 notice on the Prouts Neck Improvement Association site advises that the Cliff Walk is closed, presumably due to the recent death along the trail.
-Once re-opened, hikers have advised that the Prouts Neck Association has requested that this route be walked in a clockwise direction, ending at the gate by the Winslow Homer House.
-In order to accomplish this, hikers should walk from Black Point Road across Seal Rock Drive, and begin the Cliff Walk by the Scarborough Beach Club.
+(Update: As of December 2022, the Cliff Walk had re-opened, following a September 2022 notice on the Prouts Neck Improvement Association site that the Cliff Walk was closed, presumably due to the recent death along the trail.
 As directed below, please respect private property, obey any posted signage, and turn aroundif the gates are closed.)

 If you like dramatic cliffs, ocean views, rocky beaches and stunning homes, this may be your walk!
 The residents at Prouts Neck in Scarborough, Maine harbor a secret gem in their gated community – but fret not – while the entrances are hidden and parking is complicated, it is still possible (and legal) to walk variations of the same 1-mile route that Winslow Homer did, even if you are not an “insider.”